 While reviewing NIH funding for research into chronic long term pain, this grant was the only funded research found which attempts to evaluate the impact of the 2016 CDC Guidelines for Chronic Pain.

-Below are excerpts taken from the study, which have been edited for presentation to non-medical readers of this blog.
-Still the content is fairly dry for those not interested in facts and figures.
+Below excerpts are taken from the study, which has been edited for presentation to non-medical readers of this blog.
+Still, the content is fairly dry for those not interested in facts and figures.
 If the reader is wanting to know specific details on why the CDC guidelines have done as much harm as good, I encourage you to continue reading.

-The reader should note, this is not the first time the CDC has published medical guidelines which have had a large scale negative impact on U.S. populations.
-Regardless of the growing opioid crisis, the decision to introduce guidelines which were inadequately peer reviewed or validated, especially ones which impact otherwise healthy populations, is an offense some would label as not only irresponsible but reckless.
+The reader should note, this is not the first time the CDC has published medical guidelines that have had a large scale negative impact on U.S. populations.
+Regardless of the growing opioid crisis, the decision to introduce guidelines that were inadequately peer-reviewed or validated, especially ones which impact otherwise healthy populations, is an offense some would label as not only irresponsible but reckless.

 October 2, 2018

 The NIH awarded a three-year, $2 million research grant to the University of North Carolina at Chapel Hill’s Injury Prevention Research Center.

 Shabbar I. Ranapurwala, PhD, a core faculty member and assistant professor lead the study.